Qurate Retail Inc. (QRTEA) Shares Up Despite Recent Market Volatility

-Qurate Retail Inc. (NASDAQ: QRTEA)’s stock price has increased by 9.22 compared to its previous closing price of 0.87.
-However, the company has seen a 12.94% increase in its stock price over the last five trading sessions.
+Qurate Retail Inc. (NASDAQ: QRTEA)’s stock price has plunge by 18.23relation to previous closing price of 0.85.
+Nevertheless, the company has seen a 15.55% surge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 07/13/21 that Owner of QVC and HSN Hires David Rawlinson as Its Next CEO

 Is It Worth Investing in Qurate Retail Inc. (NASDAQ: QRTEA) Right Now?